How to Set Up a WordPress.com Static Page

 You can use the Visual Text Editor and insert media files into your page.

-Set the options for your page by using the option boxes below the Page text box.
+Set the options for your page by using the options in the Page Attributes module on the left side of the page:

 Parent: Choose the page’s parent from the drop-down menu if you want to make the static page a subpage of another page you’ve created.